mikelind28/README-Made-Easy/README.md

 ## Description

-With the README-Made-Easy application, developers can quickly create a new, formatted, professional README.
+With the README-Made-Easy application, developers can quickly create a new, formatted README.
 Accessed through the Command Line Interface, the application prompts users with a set of questions about their project.
 The user's answers are then output into a new markdown file called SAMPLE.md.
 If the user selects a license from a list of options, the appropriate LICENSE.txt file is also created, including a customized copyright line with the user's GitHub username and the current year.

 Save time creating your README file with an interactive and intuitive CLI application — try out README-Made-Easy today!